Westgate Las Vegas: International Theater

 In 1993, the Andrew Lloyd Webber musical Starlight Express opened in the main theater.
 The Hilton Showroom was renamed as the Hilton Theatre, and underwent a $12-million renovation to add bridges and embankments to accommodate the show, which features performers on roller skates.
 The opening of the show was cited as part of a trend in Las Vegas toward family-friendly attractions and away from individual headliner acts.
 The show was signed to a five-year contract, but closed early in 1997 amid lagging ticket sales.
 The hotel then adopted a "limited star policy" for the theater, booking headline acts for runs of less than a week at a time.

 In the early 2000s, the theater kept a rotating stable of headliners who each performed for ten weeks out of the year, including at times The Commodores, The Righteous Brothers, Sheena Easton, The Fab Four, Engelbert Humperdinck, and The Smothers Brothers.

 Manilow began an extended run at the Hilton in 2005.
 His engagement was an early example of the trend of major recording artists establishing residency shows in Las Vegas, which was begun by Celine Dion at Caesars Palace in 2003.
 His show began as Manilow: Music and Passion, and was then revamped in 2008 as Ultimate Manilow: The Hits.
 The show ended in 2009.
-In November 2018, Paula Abdul revealed she was initially offered to do a show in the International Theater in 2005 but felt she wasn’t the right artist to perform in it as it was “so special and magical”, so she told Hilton Hotels to offer it to Manilow.
+In November 2018, Paula Abdul revealed she was initially offered to do a show in the International Theater in 2005 but felt she wasn't the right artist to perform in it as it was "so special and magical", so she told Hilton Hotels to offer it to Manilow.

 During the summer of 2006, Reba McEntire performed her residency show, Reba: Key to the Heart, which ran for five non-consecutive weeks.

 The $250,000 Game Show Spectacular ran from October 2007 to April 2008.
 The show rotated through three hosts: creator Bob Eubanks, Chuck Woolery, and Jamie Farr.
 A temporary "American TV Game Show Hall of Fame" opened and closed on site in conjunction with the show, inducting Peter Marshall, Hugh Downs, Wink Martindale, and Monty Hall.
 The concept was originated by entertainment publicist Jerry Digney.
 The logo was designed by Dan Acree.

 Recent long-running shows in the theater include the classic rock tribute show Raiding the Rock Vault, from 2013 to 2014, and the Prince tribute show Purple Reign, from 2016 to 2017.

 Westgate Cabaret

 Smaller shows are hosted in the 400-seat Westgate Cabaret.
-This venue hosts comedian George Wallace and magician Jen Kramer (since 2018), Motown tribute act Soul of Motown (since 2019), and rock band The Bronx Wanderers (since 2021).
+This venue hosts magician Jen Kramer (since 2018), Motown tribute act Soul of Motown (since 2019), and the comedy night Comedy Cabaret (since 2023).

 Starting in the 1990s, the venue was known as The NightClub.
 Combining elements of a dance club and a traditional Las Vegas lounge, it helped pave the way for dance clubs to open in many Las Vegas casinos.